 Ketamine Assisted Therapy Training Program

-Virtual KAP is more accessible compared to coming in person to the clinic: People who live in remote areas and places where there are no Ketamine-Assisted Psychotherapy clinics can now have access to this treatment.
+In comparison to an in-person clinic visit, virtual KAP is more accessible.
+People live in remote areas and places where there are no ketamine-assisted psychotherapy clinics.
+Now they have access to this treatment.

-KAP is most often used to target Treatment-Resistant Depression.
-One of the common challenges with depression for people is finding the motivation to engage in treatment, i.e. planning for sessions, leaving the house, and driving to and from appointments.
-With virtual sessions, these roadblocks are removed, facilitating access to, engagement in, and delivery of treatment.
+KAP is most often used to target treatment-resistant depression.
+One of the common challenges with depression for people is finding the motivation to engage in treatment.
+Think: planning for sessions, leaving the house, driving to and from appointments, etc. Virtual sessions remove these roadblocks.
+Meanwhile, they facilitate access to, and engagement in, treatment delivery.

-Virtual sessions in the familiarity of the home environment are experienced as safer for some patients, allowing for the possibility of greater vulnerability and increased capacity to fully let go into the therapeutic process.
-As human beings, we are wired for relationships and in healthy individuals, personal contact and connection facilitates relaxation, feelings of joy, and openness.
-However, for many people who suffer with depression, anxiety, and PTSD, personal contact and/or being in clinical settings can increase their discomfort, thereby creating an obstacle to depth exploration.
+Virtual sessions in a familiar home setting are experienced as safer for some patients.
+This allows for the possibility of greater vulnerability and increased capacity to fully let go into the therapeutic process.
+As human beings, we are wired for relationships.
+In healthy individuals, personal contact and connection facilitates relaxation, feelings of joy, and openness.
+However, for many people who suffer with depression, anxiety, and PTSD, personal contact and/or being in clinical settings can increase their discomfort.
+Thus a clinical setting can create an obstacle to depth exploration.

-Safety concerns for our patients and legal concerns for our clinic required us to spend more time and energy upfront anticipating risks and creating contingency plans.
-We developed new informed consents, including a telehealth consent and an at-home lozenge-use consent, describing in detail set and setting requirements, safety plans, and the importance of support systems.
+Patient safety and legal concerns for our clinic required us to spend more time and energy upfront anticipating risks and creating contingency plans.
+We developed new informed consents.
+These include a telehealth consent and an at-home lozenge-use consent.
+These describe in detail set and setting requirements, safety plans, and the importance of support systems.
 Additionally, since we would be expanding our services to people outside the Bay Area, we created new contact lists for local emergency services for various areas in California.

 3. Support System

-Particularly since the pandemic, there has been a greater need for connection with others and as well with those who are familiar with KAP. .
-We have found ourselves sharing more community online resources with our patients and discussing the importance of Ketamine Integration groups.
-We have seen much more interest in virtual support groups such as the weekly Psychedelic Integration Circles with Tam Integration and Polaris Insight Center and the weekly Ketamine Integration Circles with Sage Integrative Health.
+Particularly since the onset of the pandemic, there has been a greater need for connection with others and as well with those who are familiar with KAP.
+We find ourselves sharing more community online resources with our patients and discussing the importance of Ketamine Integration groups.
+We see much more interest in virtual support groups.
+For example, consider the weekly Psychedelic Integration Circles with Tam Integration and Polaris Insight Center as well as the weekly Ketamine Integration Circles with Sage Integrative Health.

 The patient’s support system is even more important if they are engaging in virtual sessions.
-Time and energy are needed to communicate with the patient’s support system.
-In cases involving extreme social isolation, inability to communicate with others and/or absence of a support system could be a major obstacle to this kind of treatment.
+Communicating with the patient’s support system needs time and energy.
+In cases involving extreme social isolation, inability to communicate with others, and/or absence of a support system could be a major obstacle to this kind of treatment.

-Compared to in-person sessions where the therapist/physician is physically present and can provide verbal and physical support, patients can sometimes find it harder to take in the support in a virtual session.
-As such, having a sitter present during the session, in the same or separate room, or at least someone who is aware that the patient is taking a journey and who can be on-call if needed, should be arranged.
+In comparison to in-person sessions with a physically present therapist/physician providing verbal and physical support, patients can sometimes find it harder to take in the support during a virtual session.
+Thus, having a sitter present during the session should be arranged.
+The sitter can be in the same room or a separate one.
+At least have someone who is aware that the patient is taking a journey and can be on-call if necessary.

-The favorable outcomes we have witnessed thus far with this new method of collaboration between providers and patients have broader implications for our healthcare system.
-Patients treated at home might be less dependent on the system for their healthcare needs, resulting in greater self-empowerment and agency, and less strain on the healthcare system.
-Furthermore, with at-home sessions being significantly less expensive than in-office treatments, access to care would widen.
+Witnessing the favorable outcomes of this new collaboration method between providers and patients reveals broader implications for our healthcare system.
+Patients receiving home treatment might be less dependent on the system for their healthcare needs.
+As a result, this leads to greater self-empowerment and agency, meaning less strain on the healthcare system.
+Furthermore, with at-home sessions being significantly less expensive than in-office treatments, access to care widens.

-As at-home sessions are being provided by more clinics, it will be important to track safety and efficacy in an ongoing way, and protocols will need to be revised accordingly.
+With at-home sessions being provided by more clinics, the importance of ongoing safety and efficacy tracking needs to be revised accordingly, as well as protocols.
 Nevertheless, after successfully facilitating many at-home treatments, it is our belief that virtual KAP sessions can be provided safely and effectively when paired with sufficient screening, preparation, and support.